top of page

 Ancient Chinese Traditional Instrument Qin

-Today, many memorial activities are held near his mausoleum every year on the 18th of March in the Chinese Calendar, the day believed as Fu Xi's birthday, showing people's gratitude and respect for this mysterious and exceptional ancestor of Chinese Culture.
+Today, annual memorial activities are conducted near his mausoleum on the 18th of March in the Chinese Calendar, celebrated as Fu Xi's birthday.

-Creator of Chinese Characters — Cang Jie
+Cang Jie — Creator of Chinese Characters

 Cang Jie the inventor of Chinese Characters